-13.3 Metallurgical Testwork Programs Initiated by Trilogy Metals
+10.3 Metallurgical Testwork Programs Initiated by Trilogy Metals

 A total of four metallurgical testwork programs have been conducted on materials from the Property under the supervision of Trilogy Metals.
-A summary of the testwork schedule and samples completed is shown in Table 13-1.
+A summary of the testwork schedule and samples completed is shown in Table 10-1.

-In 2012, Trilogy Metals contracted ALS Metallurgy to conduct preliminary sample characterization and flotation testwork on mineralized samples collected from the South Reef area.
+In 2012, Trilogy Metals contracted ALS Canada Limited (ALS Metallurgy), located in Kamloops, British Columbia which is ISO 9001:2008 certified and ISO/IEC 17025:2017 General requirements for the competence of testing and calibration laboratories accreditation and independent of Trilogy Metals, to conduct preliminary sample characterization and flotation testwork on mineralized samples collected from the South Reef area.
 To the extent known, the samples are representative of the styles and types of mineralization present in the South Reef area.
 The program at ALS Metallurgy was based on traditional grinding and flotation testwork aimed at producing saleable copper concentrates.
 The testwork continued into 2013, and the results were summarized in ALS Metallurgy (2013).

-In 2017, Trilogy Metals contracted SGS to conduct detailed metallurgical testwork on a series of samples that represent the lower grade mineralization within the constraining pit shell.
+In 2017, Trilogy Metals contracted SGS Canada Inc. (SGS), located in Burnaby, British Columbia and independent of Trilogy Metals to conduct detailed metallurgical testwork on a series of samples that represent the lower grade mineralization within the constraining pit shell.
+The certification of SGS is unknown.
 This work followed the preliminary flowsheet and process options outlined in the 2012/2013 testwork.
 This testwork continued into 2018, and the results were summarized in SGS Canada (2018).